manishkatyan/bbb-mp4/README.md

 - Going forward, all your recordings would get converted into MP4 videos.
 - Older recordings will still be accessible as default BBB playback recording.

-Do you find this project useful?
-Give us a star!

 ##  Install

 ```sh